Santiago Ramundo: Career

-His first appearance on television was in 2006 on the telenovela Tango del último amor, produced by TV Channel Russia and Telefe International, in the role of Esteban.
-In 2007 he personifies Ramiro Vázquez —character villain— in the telenovela Son de Fierro.
-That same year he participated in the series Mujeres de nadie —in the role of Claudio Mendizabal— and participates in the play El caballero enduendado.
+He began his acting career in theatre productions on Buenos Aires.
+In 2006, he was cast in the Russian-Argentine, telenovela Tango del último amor, produced by TV Channel Russia and Telefe International, in the role of Esteban.
+He relocated to Moscow in Russia to film the series.

+In 2007 he played Ramiro Vázquez, a villain in the telenovela Son de Fierro.
+In the same year he had a role in the series Mujeres de nadie, playing Claudio Mendizabal, and also acted on stage in the play El caballero enduendado.